-We review property, plant and equipment for impairment whenever adverse events or changes in circumstances indicate that the carrying amounts of such assets may not be recoverable.
-We have concluded that property, plant and equipment reported as of May 30, 2015, were not impaired.
+We review all property, plant, and equipment for impairment when events or changes in circumstances occur which indicate a possible impairment may exist.
+We have concluded that our property, plant, and equipment as of May 28, 2016, were not impaired.